Agentic AI and Search Agents

 What stuck with me from both papers is the gap between “AI that answers questions” and “AI that pursues pretensions.”

-The course material equipped me with the vocabulary to engage with these papers:
+The course material gave me the vocabulary to engage with these papers:

 - Agent infrastructures